JChristensen/Timezone/ReadMe.txt

 file in the compressed format of your choice (zip or tar.gz) to a convenient location on your PC.
 (2) Uncompress the downloaded file.
-This will result in a folder containing all the files for the library, that has a name something like "JChristensen- Timezone-42e98a7".
+This will result in a folder containing all the files for the library, that has a name similar to "JChristensen- Timezone-42e98a7".
 (3) Rename the folder to just "Timezone".
 (4) Copy the renamed folder to the Arduino sketchbook\libraries folder.